An average person spends around six to eight hours of their day in bed. Proper sleep is essential for the proper working of the brain and body.

 Best Bedsheet: Thread Count

-- Thread Count – Every sheet, or piece of fabric really, has a specific thread count.
+- Thread Count – Every sheet or piece of fabric has a specific thread count.
 This thread count refers to the weaving design and quality.
 It shows the number of vertical and horizontal threads per square inch of the fabric.
 Oftentimes, the thread count of a sheet is used to judge its quality; the more, the better.
 However, that is not always true or reliable.
-Sure, thread count is an important factor in choosing the best sheet; however, it’s not the only one.
-Ideally, you should opt for a sheet with a 300-400 thread count.
+Sure, thread count is important in choosing the best sheet; however, it’s not the only one.
+Ideally, you should opt for a 300-400 thread count sheet.

 - High Thread Count – Considering the definition of thread count, human logic would dictate that the higher the thread count, the better sheet will be.
 Thread count can affect how soft and luxurious the sheet feels, and it may also affect the breathability and airflow factor of the sheet.
 However, high thread count doesn’t always mean better sheets in real life.
 Sheets with a thread count get softer the more worn they become.
 Normally, sheets with a thread count between 400-800 are considered good quality.
 However, beware of thread counts that seem too good to be true.
 There are tricks to increase the thread count of a sheet without improving its quality, such as using multiple yarns at once, which can lower the quality of the fabric.

 - Low Thread Count – On the other hand, low thread count also doesn’t mean that the sheet will be of poor quality.
 A huge factor is the thread that is used to weave the fabric.
-For example, Combed Cotton sheets with a 200 thread count can be one of the most comfortable sheets out there.
+For example, Combed Cotton sheets with a 200 thread count can be one of the most comfortable.